atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 Creating the *Hello World!* example executables is as simple as selecting the required configuration and building the solution.

-:code:`helloworld\vs\directories.props` contains some best guesses of where the VortexDDS header files and libraries could be placed but it is based on the default installation directory structure.
-Since we're building this example in the User Profile directory, the directories in :code:`helloworld\vs\directories.props` should be adapted.
-Typically the following directories should configured like
+:code:`helloworld\vs\directories.props` contains the location of where the VortexDDS header files and libraries are be placed.
+These locations are based on the default installation directory structure.
+When VortexDDS is installed in a different directory, the following paths in :code:`helloworld\vs\directories.props` should be changed, like:

 .. code-block:: xml

-  <VortexDDS_lib_dir>C:/Program Files/AdLink/DDS/lib</VortexDDS_lib_dir>
+  <VortexDDS_lib_dir>C:/Path/To/VortexDDS/Installation/lib</VortexDDS_lib_dir>
-  <VortexDDS_inc_dir>C:/Program Files/AdLink/DDS/include</VortexDDS_inc_dir>
+  <VortexDDS_inc_dir>C:/Path/To/VortexDDS/Installation/include</VortexDDS_inc_dir>
-  <VortexDDS_idlc_dir>C:/Program Files/AdLink/DDS/share/VortexDDS/idlc</VortexDDS_idlc_dir>
+  <VortexDDS_idlc_dir>C:/Path/To/VortexDDS/Installation/share/VortexDDS/idlc</VortexDDS_idlc_dir>

 To run the example, Visual Studio should run both the publisher and subscriber simultaneously.
 It is capable of doing so, but